-The program offers courses with a strong link to research carried out by experimental research groups in the Department of Physics and Astronomy at Utrecht University.
+The MSc programme offers courses with a strong link to research carried out by experimental research groups in the Department of Physics at Utrecht University.
 You will have the opportunity to work in close cooperation with groups specializing in the strong nuclear forces, ultra-cold quantum matter, and ultra-fast light-matter interaction.

 Research for experimental physics is performed at the Nanophotonics, Soft Condensed Matter & Biophysics, and Subatomic Physics labs in Utrecht and at the famous CERN laboratory in Geneva.
 You will also have the opportunity to participate in (inter)national research meetings.

 The Master's programme in Experimental Physics offers excellent preparation for a career in a research laboratory in the high-tech industry, or as a PhD student at Universities and research institutes around the world.